inikishev/beat-manipulator/README.md

 ```
 adds basic 4/4 beat to any song.
 If you find good samples it could make nice nightcore or something.
 Note - samples are added to the song which will probably cause clipping.
 I will fix at some point and also add sidechaining.

+### Other
+there are a ton of other effects but they are all kinda boring like volume.
+There are some weird saturation effects.
+I will add them here at some point

+# Notes
+- libraries used - `madmom` for BPM detection, `numpy` for most effects including beatswapping.
+- will work on python 3.9, maybe lower, not higher because of madmom, also if it doesn't work download and put ffmpeg.exe next to your .py file